 But don’t worry.
 We’ve got you covered!
 And we’ll show you how you can protect yourself, too – all coming up in our complete guide to Hakkasan Nightclub.

-Hakkasan nightclub is inside the MGM Grand hotel at the southern end of the strip.
-It’s one of the most sought-after nightclub destinations, and it’s received numerous accolades including ranking as the #1 Nightclub in the World by Playboy Magazine.
-It’s also one of my personal favorites.
-The property itself is four levels.
+Hakkasan is inside the MGM Grand hotel at the southern end of the Strip.
+It’s one of the most sought-after nightclub destinations.
+And the venue has received many accolades, including ranking as the #1 nightclub in the world.

 - First Floor: Hakkasan Restaurant

-- Third Floor: Ling Ling Club & Lounge
+- Third Floor: Level 3 Club & Lounge

 - Fourth Floor: Main Room & Pavilion

 Hakkasan is a whopping 80,000 SF, and somewhere around $100 – $200 million was spent to build the property.

 It’s also one of the few nightclubs in town that offers a “club within a club” concept.

 As far as Vegas nightclubs go, guests tend to dress up more at Hakkasan.
 If you’ve been to Omnia and XS, Hakkasan’s dress code is on par with them.
 So it’s always a good idea to come looking your best.

 Dresses and heels (or nice-looking flats) are recommended for the ladies.